 What is a Scoped Value?

-If multiple threads use the same ScopedValue field, it may contain a different value from the point of view of each thread.
+If multiple threads use the same ScopedValue field, then it may contain a different value from the point of view of each thread.

 If you are familiar with ThreadLocal

 variables, this will sound familiar.
-In fact, scoped values are a modern alternative for thread locals.
+In fact, Scoped Values are a modern alternative for thread locals.

-I can best explain scoped values with an example.
+I can best explain Scoped Values with an example.

 ScopedValue Example

-The classic usage scenario is a web framework that authenticates the user on an incoming request and makes the logged-in user's data available to the code that processes the request.
+A classic usage scenario is a web framework that authenticates the user on an incoming request and makes the logged-in user's data available to the code that processes the request.

 That can be done, for example, using a method argument.